SmartDeveloperHub/sdh-framework/README.md

 To create your first visualization of metrics follow the following steps:

   1. Install bower (http://bower.io/)
+  2. Create a .bowerrc file to tell bower where to place the libraries.

+    ```
+    {
+      "directory" : "vendor"
+    }
+    ```
-  2. Install framework with bower: `bower install sdh-framework#master --save`
+  3. Install framework with bower: `bower install sdh-framework#master --save`
-  3. Now you need to configure require.js (http://requirejs.org/docs/api.html#config) to define the shims, paths to the dependencies, etc.
+  4. Now you need to configure require.js (http://requirejs.org/docs/api.html#config) to define the shims, paths to the dependencies, etc.
-  Here is an example of configuration (require-config.js) assuming the bower libraries are located un /vendor (you can define this with .bowerrc file).
+  Here is an example of configuration (require-config.js) assuming the bower libraries are located in /vendor (you can define this with .bowerrc file).

 ```javascript
 require.config({